9 Real Estate Prospecting Letter Templates for Lead Outreach

 Dear (Expired Listing Homeowner),

-I hope this letter finds you in good health!
+I hope this letter finds you well!
 Today I noticed your home at (insert address) is no longer listed for sale within the Multiple Listing Service (MLS).

-My name is (insert your name), and I specialize in helping people who may be frustrated that their home didn’t sell the first time around.
+My name is (insert your name), and I specialize in helping people who may be frustrated that their homes didn’t sell the first time around.
 How?
-I offer my clients a different, unique approach to getting their home sold despite the market conditions.
+I offer my clients a different, unique approach to getting their homes sold despite the market conditions.

-Just one example of my marketing plan is the effective use of the internet to maximize exposure for your home.
-This is absolutely critical, as 86% of buyers today use the internet as their primary information resource.
+One example of my marketing plan is the effective use of the internet to maximize exposure for your home.
+This is absolutely critical as 96% of buyers today use the internet as their primary information resource.

 In addition, when working with sellers, I offer my clients: